-I stood with boredom next to Gran as we sang a hymn along with the adult choir that was stood above us on a balcony.
-It was Sunday and the blazing sun was beating down on St Mary’s Church, roasting nearly all the town's inhabitants that had attended church today.
+I was stood bored next to my Gran, singing along to a hymn with the adult choir and everybody else in church.
+It was Sunday, the blazing sun was beating down on St Mary’s Church, roasting nearly all the town's inhabitants that had attended today.

-Soon, I found myself looking around the packed church, seeing the same familiar faces I always see every week.
-I smiled when I spotted Adam, my best friend since we were little, standing next to his parents and four year old sister a few pews back.
-His sister, Maggie was growing fidgety and annoyed with the posessive heat and was dangling from Adam's mother, trying to hit her with a bible.
+I looked around the church, seeing the same familiar faces I always see every week.
+I smiled when I spotted my best friend standing next to his parents and four year old sister a few pews back.
+Adam’s sister was obviously growing annoyed with the possessive heat also.
+She was dangling from Adam's mother wailing loudly and trying to hit her with one of the black, bible books.

-I found myself laughing a little, until I felt a nudge on my arm from Gran.
-When I turned to face her, she was giving me one of her warning, narrowed eyed looks.
-I pursed my lips together and continued singing along with everybody else.
+I sniggered a little, until I felt a sharp nudge on my arm once again from Gran.
+When I turned to face her, she was giving me another one of her warning looks.
+I pursed my lips together and stayed facing the front after that.

-The last priest we had was well known, but died from old age last year.
-Father Aaron had come from out of town to be our new priest, but no one knew much about him.
-Gran said he kept to himself.
+The last priest we had was well known and liked, but unfortunately Father Richard’s died from old age last year.
+Father Aaron came from out of town to be our new priest a month after Father Richard’s passing.
+No one knows much about him.
+I even overheard Gran say that he liked keeping to himself.

 |Bella Heathcote||as Ava|